 Abokado, Aguacate, Ahuacate, Alligator Pear, Avocat, Avocato, Beurre du Marin, Laurus persea, Palto, Persea americana, Persea gratissima, Persea leiogyna, Persea persea, Poire Alligator.

 Overview InformationAvocado is a tree.
-The fruit, a popular food, is a good source of potassium and vitamin D. The fruit, leaves, and seeds are used to make medicine.
+The fruit, a popular food, is a good source of potassium and healthy fats.
+The fruit, leaves, and seeds are used to make medicine.
 The oil from the fruit is also used as a medicine and for cooking.

 How does it work?Avocado contains a lot of fiber, and this may explain its ability to lower cholesterol.